zefiros-software/SerLib/README.md

 # SerLib
-SerLib is a fast, and easy to use serialisation c++ library.
+SerLib is a fast, and easy to use serialisation C++ library.
 The whole library is designed with performance, and ease of use in mind.

 ## Features
 * Fast: We run our benchmarks on every build to ensure the maximum performance.